 The NextRoller 3-Speed vibrating foam roller features different surface types all on one roller, including deep ridges with firm nodes that protrude deep into sore muscles.

 This makes it more versatile since you can customize the feeling on your muscles based on the surface area you choose and the vibration you set.

-If you’re experienced with doing myofascial release before and after hard workouts, you may have noticed you sometimes need more firmness and pressure to achieve the same feel.
+If you’re experienced with doing myofascial release before and post-workout, you may have noticed you sometimes need more firmness and pressure to achieve the same feel.